-At the start of 2021, and since its registration as a Registered Provider in December 2018, the Company adopted and was compliant with the NHF Code of Governance 2015.
-In March 2021 the Company adopted the 2020 edition of the NHF Code of Governance and has been working towards full compliance in accordance with the NHF recommended approach.
-As at 31 December 2021 the Company was fully compliant with the NHF Code of Governance 2020 with the exception of provision 4.5 as the Company adopts the Legal & General Group Whistleblowing Policy.
+As at 31 December 2022, and for the whole of 2022, the Company was fully compliant with the NHF Code of Governance 2020 with the exception of provision 4.5 as the Company adopts the Legal & General Group Whistleblowing Policy.
 Although this does not include a route to contact the iNEDs on the board, it is a robust approach to whistleblowing, which is considered an appropriate alternative for the Company given its ownership by the Legal & General Group.